eagle0w1/Craftonomica/README.md

 ============

 Craftonomica plugin for Bukkit
-Simple plugin to use "experience" as a currency in the game
+Simple plugin to use "experience level" as a currency in the game

 usage: